mlromramse/relax/readme.md

 ##### Use the parameters like this:

-    java -jar relax-n-n-jar-with-dependencies.jar port=1234 path=/absolute/or/relative/path/to/a/directory threads=20
+    java -jar relax-n-n-n.jar port=1234 path=/absolute/or/relative/path/to/a/directory threads=20

 Now you can browse to http://localhost:1234 in your favorite browser and see the files in the pointed out directory.